Home CountryAustralia Top 19 Tech Companies and Startups in Australia

 Sector: Cyber Security

-Secure Code Warrior is another top tech startup company in Australia that focuses on providing cybersecurity that helps developers with intrinsic secure coding.
+Secure Code Warrior is another top tech startup in Australia that provides cybersecurity that helps developers with intrinsic secure coding.

-This company was founded in 2015 and has Pieter Danhieux as the CEO and co-founder, as well as Fatemah Beydoun, Matias Madou, Colin Wong, Nathan Desmet, and Jaap Karen Singh as co-founders.
+This company was founded in 2015.
+Pieter Danhieux is the CEO and co-founder, and Fatemah Beydoun, Matias Madou, Colin Wong, Nathan Desmet, and Jaap Karen Singh are co-founders.

-They offer contextual training, unrivaled depth of content so that developers can learn and develop strategies that ensure they always end up with secure coding.
+They offer contextual training with unrivalled content depth so developers can learn and develop strategies that ensure they always have secure coding.

 According to Dealroom, Secure Code Warrior is estimated to be valued between €182 – 274m as of December 2019.
 (Source: Dealroom)